Jessica James Gilbert

-Jessica Gilbert now Jessica Rabins, since she's been very recently married, was born and raised on a small ranch in the mountains of Colorado.
+Jessica Gilbert, was born and raised on a small ranch in the mountains of Colorado.
 Ever since she can remember she has been riding and drawing horses.
 She’s ridden both Western and English, but her inspiration and her love for the western lifestyle started when she began helping on a local ranch moving cows to the high country.
 She has a natural way with horses and her deep understanding led her to know how to paint the horse with a critical eye, seeing each horse for its individuality.

 As a child, the art world seemed to always find its way into Jessica’s life.
 Living in a mountain town, she was exposed to many local art shows, gallery openings, concerts, and ballet.
 Traveling outside of her hometown, she found her love for art museums.
 The artists’ Jessica discovered and met at art shows, galleries, and museums have been her biggest influences and heroes.
 These experiences helped her gain an appreciation for the arts.